 It may give teachers a pleasurable sense of superiority to start by assuming that our students are ignorant, lazy or stupid, but as a teacher I get a whole lot further, faster, with helping a student if I start from the assumption that they have reasons for working as they do.
 The outcome may be unsuccessful in many ways, but that doesn't mean the reasons weren't good ones.
 And for a teacher, those good reasons are the place to start.

-In other words, when you encounter a published book which you think is bad - whether that means incomprehensibly up-its-own-arse, or crudely build and stuffed with clichés, or too long or too short or too silly or too stupid - instead of being scornful, outraged or depressed that it got published
+In other words, when you encounter a published book which you think is bad - whether that means incomprehensibly up-its-own-arse, or crudely build and stuffed with clichés, or too long or too short or too silly or too stupid - instead of being scornful, outraged or depressed that it got published, ask yourself:

-- ask yourself what the writer was trying to do, and where and why they've succeeded in doing it (which is, not coincidentally, the start of John Updike's rules for reviewers)
+- what the writer was trying to do, and where and why they've succeeded in doing it (which is, not coincidentally, the start of John Updike's rules for reviewers).

-- ask yourself why a commercial organisation with perhaps centuries of experience in matching readers to books has decided that this book will sell, and sell enough to make money
+- why a commercial organisation with perhaps centuries of experience in matching readers to books has decided that this book will sell, and sell enough to make money.

-- ask yourself what this particular combination of good-and-saleable* consists of
+- what this particular combination of good-and-saleable consists of.

-When you encounter a book that others say is "hyped", and which certainly seems to be everywhere, ask yourself
+Similarly, when you encounter a book that others say is "hyped", and which certainly seems to be everywhere, ask yourself:

 - why a publisher thinks this is good-and-saleable enough that they're prepared to gamble that money and effort (and publishing is, first and last, a gamble).

-When you encounter someone who doesn't read - or doesn't read fiction - but loves other forms of narrative such as the role-playing kind of computer game, or film, ask yourself:
+When you encounter someone who doesn't read fiction - or even books at all - but loves other forms of narrative such as the role-playing kind of computer game, or film, ask yourself:

-- ask yourself what they get from those other forms that they don't get from fiction and non-fiction
+- what they get from those other forms that they don't get from fiction and non-fiction.

-- ask what that means for what you write.
-A move towards what film or television does so well?
+- what that means for what you write.
+A move towards what film or television, or non-fiction, does so well?
 Or a move away from that, towards the things that only prose narrative can do?

-When you encounter an author behaving like an arse - shouting on social media without listening and talking to others, being over-the-top assertive at an event, grumpy, odiously self-satisfied, or merely drunk - ask yourself
+When you encounter an author behaving like an arse - shouting on social media without listening to and talking with others, being over-the-top assertive at an event, being grumpy, odiously self-satisfied, or merely drunk on a platform - ask yourself:

-- if they're out of contract, five publishers have just rejected their MS, and six the idea-and-synopsis of the next one, and the effort not know show that their confidence is in bits, and they're over-compensating for feeling like a failure.
+- if they're out of contract, five publishers have just rejected their MS, and six the idea-and-synopsis of the next one, their confidence is in bits, and they're over-compensating for feeling like a failure.

-When you encounter a self-publisher who seems to be actually earning something like some of a living at it, ask yourself how much of that is
+When you encounter a self-publisher who is earning something like some of a living at it, ask yourself how much of that is

 When you consider J K Rowling,

-And that includes other writers, and other readers.
 It's not that "I wrote the book I wanted to read" isn't an honourable driver for a writer.
 So, too, is "I read Book X and thought 'I can do better than that'."
-But ultimately, whether you're trying to get your bonkbuster thriller or your poetry collection published, you're more likely to hit that good-and-saleable mark if you look at what good-and-saleable books might be doing right, than if you spend energy huffing and puffing about what they do wrong.
+But whether you're trying to get your bonkbuster thriller or your poetry collection published, in the end you're much more likely to hit that good-and-saleable mark if you look at what good-and-saleable books might be doing right, than if you spend energy huffing and puffing about what they do wrong.